 The fast lifers are a very diverse group and many are quite happy indulging deeply into a chosen hobby, or do their best to serve the local community.
 Others are professional participants in extreme sports or challenge themselves every day on murder worlds.
 And some really do seek out the fringes, living as relativistic explorers, intersystem pirates, or colony leaders.
 While the fast lifers are may seem alike to the mortalists, the similarities are only superficial.
 The mortalists pursue an agenda of a standard lifespan for all, seeing it as a way to halt a perceived growing atrophy of terragen society.
 The Fast Lifers have no universal agenda or world view.
 They are only related to each other by the fact that they have chosen a limited lifespan for themselves for a personal gain in life value.

-Fastman Shoes - Text by Jorge Ditchkenberg Shoes which at night walk by themselves and connect to an energy source, and in the daytime supply their user with energy.
+Fastman Shoes - Text by Jorge Ditchkenberg Shoes that at night walk by themselves and connect to an energy source, and in the daytime supply their user with energy.
 Especially popular with children, who are often too small to carry a longer-term energy supply and who might otherwise forget to connect to an external source.
 See also the Fastman Lifestyle.